The relationship selling strategy is about understanding the buyer’s perspective, figuring out their pain point and then finding a solution.

 Those insights provide a high-level snapshot of what your prospects will most likely value.

-Step 2: Make the Most of Your Small Talk
+2. Make the Most of Your Small Talk

 Don’t underestimate the power of small talk.

 The chit-chat at the start of a call about the weather or a person’s week may seem like fluff, but it often leads to deeper personal connections.
-At Aspireship, Scott uses those conversations to learn where her buyers vacation, what they like to eat and what they do for fun.
+Scott uses those conversations to learn where her buyers vacation, what they like to eat and what they do for fun.

 Those interactions won’t be the reason she closes a deal, but they help her build trust — a crucial ingredient in any sale.